BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 The Bernice A. Ray School welcomes all elementary-age children in Hanover and Etna, NH.
 Our teachers and staff members are committed to maintaining a safe, healthy, and trusting environment for all children.
-We offer a balanced and challenging academic program in a supportive atmosphere for children of all abilities and backgrounds.
+We offer a balanced and challenging academic program, and a supportive atmosphere for children of all abilities and backgrounds.

 The Ray School embraces the diversity of our children: their backgrounds, beliefs, interests and talents.
 We expect all members of our school community to respect and learn from each other.
 Holiday activities emphasize a global perspective and reflect the traditions, cultures and religions in our society.

-The educational, social, and emotional growth of each child is our prime concern, and we actively encourage our students to become responsible and contributing members of the community.
-This handbook has been prepared to help parents and/or guardians understand how things work at the Ray School.
-Please share information with us that you feel would help us serve your child’s needs, and contact us whenever you have questions or concerns that you would like to discuss.
+The educational, social, and emotional growth of each child is our primary focus, and we actively encourage our students to become responsible and contributing members of the community.
+This handbook has been prepared to help parents understand how things work at the Ray School.
+Please share information with us that you feel would help us serve your child’s needs, and contact us whenever you have questions or concerns you would like to discuss.

-All school board policies cited in this Handbook, and many others, are available from the “Hanover Policies” page on the www.SAU70.org web site.
+All school board policies cited in this Handbook, and SAU 70 web site.

 Bernice A. Ray School 603-643-6655 phone 603-643-0658 fax